peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 We can choose an 'a' that gives us the faster response we desire.
 Specifically, a choice of 2 or 4 corresponds to a 2x or 4x modification at ActualSpacing=0, i.e. instant PoW block strings.
-As we can sometimes see 6-8 block strings in current operation of the chain, setting a=4 would be a targetted choice to reduce these strings to 1 or 2 blocks.
+Empirically, we sometimes see 6-8 block strings in current operation of the chain.
+Therefore, a 4x modification (e.g. a=4) would be a targetted choice to reduce these strings to 1 or 2 blocks.

 In addition to the augmented interval, we will also globally decrease the interval for all PoW blocks.
 The argumentation for tightening the feedback loop follows from the hypersensory nature of rfc0020.
-As such, we look to the PoS/PoW block ratio as an indicator.
+Toward this end, we look to the PoS/PoW block ratio as an indicator.
 A factor of 2x is prudent, simple, and well within the window of 6 given by the block ratio.
 By dividing the interval in half on top of an a=2 protocol, we achieve the 4x target mentioned for the desired empirical results.